Ga-B/csvs-to-postgres/README.md

 ### 3. Importing into Postgres database using Python
 1. Once Docker finishes setting up all services, navigate to the JupyterLab server at `http://localhost:8888/lab?token=custom_token`.
-2. Open a terminal in JupyterLab and send the command `cd ~/code/etl/`.
-The Makefile in the guest directory `~/code/etl/` can be run directly in JupyterLab's terminal.
+2. Open a terminal inside JupyterLab and change the working directory with `cd /home/jovyan/code/etl/`.
+The Makefile in this directory can be run directly in JupyterLab's terminal.
 Options include:
-    - `make import` imports all CSV files from `~/csvs-to-postgres/data/csvs/` in the host computer into the Postgres database.
-The CSV files are visible in the `~/data/` directory in the JupyterLab container.
+    - `make import` to import all CSV files from `~/csvs-to-postgres/data/csvs/` (in the host computer) into the Postgres database.
+The CSV files are visible in `/home/jovyan/data/` in the JupyterLab container.
-    - `make logs` shows the 5 most recent logs, which are produced and saved after importing.
+    - `make logs` to show the 5 most recent logs, which are produced and saved after importing into `/home/jovyan/code/logs/` in the container, and in `~/csvs-to-postgres/code/logs/` in the host.
-    - `make test` runs import tests on the CSVs defined in the host at `~/csvs-to-postgres/code/python/tests/test_csvs2postgres.py`.
-You can see and edit this file with JupyterLab in the guest at `~/code/etl/tests/test_csvs2postgres.py`.
+    - `make test` to run import tests on the CSVs defined in the host at `~/csvs-to-postgres/code/python/tests/test_csvs2postgres.py`.
+You can open and edit this file with JupyterLab at `/home/jovyan/code/etl/tests/test_csvs2postgres.py`.

 ### 4. Cleaning up
 - Use `ctrl + c` with the original terminal window followed by `make down` to send the shut down signal to Docker.
 Alternatively, from another terminal in your host pointing to `~/csvs-to-postgres/code/docker/` send `make down`.
 The Postgres database will be saved in the host at `~/csvs-to-postgres/data/postgres/`.
 This database can be accessed with the default credentials set up by the Postgres image.